 Paragraph 48 of the NPPF indicates that allowances for windfalls can be included in the five-year supply if they have compelling evidence that such sites have consistently become available in the local area and will continue to provide a reliable source of supply.
-Any allowance should be realistic having regard to the Strategic Housing Land Availability Assessment, historic windfall delivery rates and expected future trends, and should not include residential gardens.
+Any allowance should should not include residential gardens.